silverstripe/silverstripe-framework/docs/en/index.md

 installed and running, the following [Tutorials](http://silverstripe.org/learn/lessons) will lead through the basics and core concepts of
 SilverStripe.

-Make sure you know the basic concepts of PHP5 before attempting to follow the tutorials.
-If you have not programmed with PHP5 be sure to read the [Introduction to PHP5 (zend.com)](http://devzone.zend.com/6/php-101--php-for-the-absolute-beginner).
+Make sure you know the basic concepts of PHP 7 before attempting to follow the tutorials.

 ## SilverStripe Concepts